ryu38/UGATIT-pytorch-colab/README.md

 # UGATIT-pytorch-colab
-Samples for training UGATIT in Google Colab with pytorch
+Examples for training UGATIT in Google Colab with pytorch

 [About UGATIT](https://arxiv.org/pdf/1907.10830.pdf)